procrastinando/compress-media-android/README.md

 pgrep -fl automatic_compress.py
 ```
 You can set your own configuration running the command `nano ~/compress-media-android/config.txt`, ctrl X Y to save, every modification requires the phone to restart.
+### 5. Troubleshooting
+If you get an error during the installation, run this command: `dpkg --configure -a` select `N` and try again.